AriGute/node-js-project/README.md

 # node-js-project
 First project in node js.
-Writh posts and add them to the front page.
+Write posts and add them to the front page.

-# Things that i learn:
+# Things that i work with:
 * node.js
 * express
 * ajax